lucysking/MoD/king_APCA_validation/apca_manuscript.md

   psych::alpha()
 ```

-    ## Warning in psych::alpha(.): Item = c15_prob_57 had no variance and was deleted
-    ## but still is counted in the score

-    ## Warning in psych::alpha(.): Item = c15_prob_75 had no variance and was deleted
-    ## but still is counted in the score

-    ## Warning in psych::alpha(.): Item = c15_prob_80 had no variance and was deleted
-    ## but still is counted in the score

-    ## In factor.stats, the correlation matrix is singular, an approximation is used

-    ## Warning in fa.stats(r = r, f = f, phi = phi, n.obs = n.obs, np.obs = np.obs, :
-    ## In factor.stats, the correlation matrix is singular, and we could not calculate
-    ## the beta weights for factor score estimates

-    ## Warning in psych::alpha(.): Some items were negatively correlated with the total scale and probably
-    ## should be reversed.
-    ## To do this, run the function again with the 'check.keys=TRUE' option

     ## Some items ( c15_prob_39 c15_prob_41 c15_prob_49 c15_prob_60 c15_prob_93 ) were negatively correlated with the total scale and
     ## probably should be reversed.
     ## To do this, run the function again with the 'check.keys=TRUE' option

-    ## Warning in cor.smooth(R): Matrix was not positive definite, smoothing was done

-    ## Warning in cor.smooth(R): Matrix was not positive definite, smoothing was done

-    ## Warning in cor.smooth(R): Matrix was not positive definite, smoothing was done

     ##
     ## Reliability analysis